tue-ees-5xwg0/assignments/assignment_2/README.md

 with [`power-grid-model`](https://power-grid-model.readthedocs.io/en/stable/) as the calculation core.
 We describe here the input of your task, and the expected functionalities.

-**You need to define the proper APIs including input data format for your package!**
+**You need to define the proper APIs including input data arguments for your package!**

 ## Input data